Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-The writer (who had an affinity for misusing the words “pithy” and “confabulation”) took an extreme right wing position; whittled down this compelling and complex event; and transformed it into a basic “us-versus-them” story that was peppered with retreaded right wing talking points and cliche.
+The writer (who had an affinity for misusing the words “pithy” and “confabulation”) took an extreme right-wing position.
+He whittled down this compelling and complex event and transformed it into a basic “us-versus-them” story that was peppered with retreaded right-wing talking points and cliche.

 In addition, he did what many writers that share his political beliefs do.
 He cherry-picked the facts, embellished a few, and created something that generated harm to truth in reporting.
 Simply put, it became a glaring reminder of why writers must overlook their own confirmation bias on such a contentious topic.

 And this is one of the most critical lessons of that moment on the Mall: we were being played, the left and the right.